 Your Philippine trip essentials

 No matter the time of the year you head to the Philippines, it will always be hot and humid.
-Pack light clothes, shorts, and flip flops or risk melting within 10 minutes of leaving your hotel.
-It’s also common to use umbrellas to shield the sun, so don’t be shy and bring out those umbrellas and have your own
+Pack light clothes, shorts, and flip-flops or risk melting within 10 minutes of leaving your hotel.
+It’s also common to use umbrellas to shield the sun, so don’t be shy and bring out those umbrellas and have your own portable shade.

 Since the Philippines is a tropical country, you’re also going to be experiencing a lot of mosquito bites.

 Make sure you bring insect repellent because these bites can potentially be dangerous.
 It’s not very common, but mosquito-borne diseases such as Dengue and Japanese Encephalitis exist in the Philippines.
 One unfortunate bite can mean two weeks in the hospital instead of island-hopping.
 So, just take precautions.

 Filipino cuisine also contains a lot of common allergens like peanuts.
 It’s not usually obvious in the dishes, so make sure you ask what’s in your food.
 If you’re visiting the Philippines as a vegetarian, you might be a little overwhelmed at all of the meat dishes – but with a little planning and forethought, you won’t have much trouble to find vegetarian cuisine.
 Check out Heart of a Vagabond’s guide to vegan and vegetarian food in the Philippines for some great advice.

 There are also allergens in the air, and those not used to hot and humid weather tend to contract allergic rhinitis when visiting the country.
 Pack some antihistamines just in case.